developer-mp/acronym_generator/README.md

 # Acronym generator
-This is a simple console application that creates an acronym by capitalizing the first letter of each word.
+This is a console application that creates an acronym by capitalizing the first letter of each word.